 You'll want to make sure you protect your intellectual property (IP).
 Not only does this mean no one can copy your ideas, but IP can also be used as collateral to secure business loans.

-Who to contact: a specialist intellectual property lawyer, either independent or part of a law firm, is best placed to help you register your trademarks, draft NDAs (non-disclosure agreements) and more.
+Who to contact: a specialist intellectual property lawyer, either independent or part of a law firm, is best placed to help you register your trademarks, draft NDAs (non-disclosure agreements), and more.

 Tax compliance

-As a business, you're expected to comply with certain tax regulations, such as registering for VAT, accurately reporting on business income, filing annual tax returns, etc.
+As a business, you're expected to comply with certain tax regulations, such as registering for VAT, accurately reporting on business income, filing annual tax returns, etc. If you're operating as a sole trader, you'll also need to register for self-assessment and file an annual tax return with HMRC.

 If you don't comply with relevant tax regulations for your business, you can receive fines and penalties from HMRC.

 Who to contact: Consider hiring an accountant to ensure you remain tax-compliant each year.
-Aside from filing your tax returns, they can ensure you're as tax efficient as possible, saving you money where they can.
+Aside from filing your tax returns, they can ensure you're as tax-efficient as possible, saving you money where they can.

 Contract law